-Julie joined the office in 2005 and commenced her current role in June 2009.
-Julie has more than 25 years experience in the Commonwealth and State public sectors and the non-government community services sector.
+Julie joined the Office in 2005 and commenced her current role as an Assistant Ombudsman in June 2009.
+Julie has more than 25 years' experience in the Commonwealth and State public sectors and the non-government community services sector.

-Julie Roberts, Assistant Ombudsman Child Death Reviews
+Julie Roberts, Assistant Ombudsman Reviews